 San Antonio, Texas

 Good tacos practically grow on trees in towns like San Antonio, which makes a place like Carnitas Lonja all the more special — a standout even among incredible nearby options.
-The Southside eatery starts with out-of-this-world tortillas, the base for exceptional dishes like ceviche, chorizo and fresh fish, and, of course, carnitas.
+The Southside eatery starts with out-of-this-world tortillas, the base for exceptional dishes like ceviche, chorizo, and fresh fish, and of course, carnitas.
 Whether you live nearby or are visiting for the weekend, good luck not eating all three meals a day here.

 In fairness, we could probably do an entire list of fantastic Italian-affected restaurants in the states.
-Denver‘s Bar Dough is another, built around the small plate wonders of chef Russell Stippich.
+Denver’s Bar Dough is another, built around the small plate wonders of chef Russell Stippich.
 There’s a great happy hour outfitted with a great drinks program, but it’s dinner where the chef’s talents truly come to the fore.
-Come for the burrata, stay for the prosciutto and mushroom pizza, bucatini amatriciana, and squid ink tagliarini.
+Come for the burrata and stay for the prosciutto and mushroom pizza, bucatini amatriciana, and squid ink tagliarini.